kshetline/tubular_time/README.md

 static doesZoneMatchCountry(zoneName: string, country: string): boolean;
 ```

-Find the officially-defined, or proleptic, difference in seconds between TAI and UTC at the given TAI moment (in milliseconds from the 1970 epoch).
+Find the officially defined, or proleptic, difference in seconds between TAI and UTC at the given TAI moment (in milliseconds from the 1970 epoch).
 This value will be part of an `LeapSecondInfo` object which also defines when that offset started (the moment after the insertion/deletion of a leap second), and the flags `inLeap` and `inNegativeLeap` (defined above).
 This can be `null` if no leap seconds are declared in the current timezone data:

 ```typescript
 static findDeltaTaiFromUtc(utcTime: number): LeapSecondInfo;
 ```

-Find the officially-defined, or proleptic, difference in seconds between TAI and UTC at the given UTC moment (in milliseconds from the 1970 epoch).
+Find the officially defined, or proleptic, difference in seconds between TAI and UTC at the given UTC moment (in milliseconds from the 1970 epoch).
 This value will be part of an `LeapSecondInfo` object which also defines when that offset started (the moment after the insertion/deletion of a leap second), and the flags `inLeap` and `inNegativeLeap` (defined above).
 This can be `null` if no leap seconds are declared in the current timezone data:

 ```typescript
 static findDeltaTaiFromUtc(utcTime: number): LeapSecondInfo;
 ```

+### <a id="format-utc-offset" name="format-utc-offset"></a>

-<a id="format-utc-offset" name="format-utc-offset"></a>Take a duration, `offsetSeconds`, and turn it into a formatted UTC offset, e.g. `-18000` → `'-05:00'`.
+Take a duration, `offsetSeconds`, and turn it into a formatted UTC offset, e.g. `-18000` → `'-05:00'`.
 If `noColons` is set to `false` (it defaults to `true` if not specified), colons will be omitted from the output, e.g. `'-0500'`.
 If the duration is not in whole minutes, seconds will be added to the output, e.g. `'+15:02:19'`:

 ```typescript
 static formatUtcOffset(offsetSeconds: number, noColons = false): string;